jdx/mise/docs/cli-reference.md

           Only show tool versions currently specified in a the global .tool-versions/.mise.toml

   -i, --installed
-          Only show tool versions that are installed Hides missing ones defined in .tool-versions/.mise.toml but not yet installed
+          Only show tool versions that are installed (Hides tools defined in .tool-versions/.mise.toml but not installed)

   -J, --json
           Output in json format